-- Annual increase will be 5% every two years for technical positions as per DST Norms. - HRA will be at the rate of applicable in the city. - DEO/MTS salary will not be less than the minimum pay under the Minimum Wages Act. - If due to revised structure, any official gets less than what is being paid currently due to any reason, the existing pay will be protected till he/she reaches the same level under the revised structure.
+- 3. Procurement of laptops, field data collection, publication charges, stationary may be done from the contingency and the overhead budget - 4.
+Recurring budget can be utilized for software procurement for statistical data analysis and for journal subscriptions for review of literatures - 5.
+Hiring of manpower may vary according to the study undertaken but within the aforesaid budget.
+In exceptional cases, 10% variation will be permitted with the recommendation of the approval of Joint Secretary. - 6.
+Annual increase will be 5% every two years for technical positions as per DST Norms. - 7.
+HRA will be at the rate of applicable in the city. - 8.
+DEO/MTS salary will not be less than the minimum pay under the Minimum Wages Act. - 9.
+If due to revised structure, any official gets less than what is being paid currently due to any reason, the existing pay will be protected till he/she reaches the same level under the revised structure.